TorisCoffin/TorisCoffin/README.md

 ## Hello World!! 👋
 I'm Tori, an up and coming programmer which loves to play around with code.
-I am curently pursuing a career in Software Engineering, and hope to use my abilities to become a Cybersecurity Agent or Game Developer.
+I am curently pursuing a career in Software Engineering, and hope to use my abilities to become a Cybersecurity Agent or a Game Developer.
 I would love to work in any project involving either one of those fields.
+You are welcome to reach out if you are looking to collaborate on a project.

 <!--
 **TorisCoffin/TorisCoffin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.